FujiNetWIFI/fujinet-config/README.md

 #### Build GoldenGate:
 Detailed instuctions for building the GoldenGate binaries are given in the project README.md.
 For installation of GoldenGate and ORCA/C components, see https://goldengate.gitlab.io/manual/#installation.

+### CC65 headers installed in GoldenGate
+In addition, cc65 headers `conio.h`, `apple2.h` and `peekpoke.h` are necessary and should be present in ORCA/C include search path.
+You may copy them under ~/GoldenGate/Libraries/cc65.
+These are available here: https://github.com/cc65/cc65/tree/master/include.

 Now with those prerequisites out of the way: